Think about an investment product for your retirement. Pension plans are surely among the first options that come to mind, and it’s no coincidence.

 A pension plan is a long-term investment tool, initially designed for retirement.
 This is one of the main features of this product, but not the only one.

-Another defining feature of pension plans is that you do not invest alone.
+Another defining feature of pension plans is that you do not invest on your own.
 A plan is a collective pension and investment product that brings together many people’s money to invest it and thereby obtain certain advantages, such as access to professional managers or lower investment costs.

-To make this easier to understand, the plan pools the money from many people and invests it all together, similar to an investment fund.
-In fact, from a technical point of view, the pension plan is the shell of a pension fund, like its packaging.
+From a technical point of view, a pension plan is the shell of a pension fund, like its packaging.
 In the end, the plan invests your money in the pension fund, allocating the capital to a well-diversified portfolio of assets.

 Types of pension plans